Mikesch-mp/icingaweb2-module-grafana/doc/02-installation.md

 ## Grafana Preparations

-Depending on which mode (proxy/direct/iframe) you want to use you have to set some configuration in Grafana
+Depending on which mode (proxy/indirect proxy/direct/iframe) you want to use you have to set some configuration in Grafana

-### For 'proxy' mode
+### For 'proxy' or 'indirect proxy' mode

 If you don't want anonymous access you have to create a user (with password) and enable basic auth in grafana.ini